spiceai/spiceai/README.md

 sql> SELECT block_number FROM eth_recent_transactions LIMIT 5;
 ```

-You should see the following output:
+You should see an output that displays the latest Ethereum block numbers along with the time it took to execute the query:

 ```bash
 +--------------+